What People “Say”

 email@example.com | Privates & Classes

 I’m a yoga teacher, but really I’m a lover of all movement modalities.

 I open heartedly give permission to explore your own physical body through self inquiry.

-I’ve devoted most of my life to being curious, always asking why and how; and now even more so about the human body.
+I’ve devoted most of my life to being curious, always asking why and how.

 My work matters because the health and wellness of my community matters.